jpliew/Wiegand-NG-Multi-Bit-Wiegand-Library-for-Arduino/README.md

 </code></pre>

 ## Acknowledgement
-The base and original concept is based on the [Wiegand 24 and Wiegand 36 Protocol Library for Arduino](https://github.com/monkeyboard/Wiegand-Protocol-Library-for-Arduino), contributions from community listed on the page.
+The library is based on the [Wiegand 24 and Wiegand 36 Protocol Library for Arduino](https://github.com/monkeyboard/Wiegand-Protocol-Library-for-Arduino) and contributions from community listed on the page.

 Written by JP Liew